Lung Cancer Tumor

 Get Compensation

-Abnormal growths or tumors form because cancer cells divide faster than healthy cells.
-As more and more cancer cells grow, they end up collecting into a tumor.
+Cancerous tumors form because cancer cells divide faster than healthy cells.
+As cancer cells grow, they can accumulate into tumors.

 Picture of microscopic lung cancer cells.